SerialDesignatorN/KaOS-VM/README.md

 To enable or appear the menubar, hover on the top or press Esc button.

 ![Imgur](https://i.imgur.com/cezjlLV.gif)
+### Here is what you must do when about to lock your VM
+When prompted for first time, you must input it blank, otherwise it will say as `Wrong Password`.
+After that, you may relock then set your password.

+**Note: The password will be stored and will be cleared when refreshed**
 # API Documentation
 ***Sorry ya, I only provide 1 API parameters***